Outlining the challenge

 From concept to product

 Once the staff was trained and the online learning management system was integrated with our current CRM (which we ultimately had to update), it was set to launch.
 In terms of project estimates, we were able to ship and deliver this platform under budget and within the specified timeframe.
-While managing the development and implementation of this program, I was concurrently running several other projects for the organization, relating to their customer/student facing website (link to article), lead generation tactics (link to article), and building out marketing automation workflows (link to article).
+While managing the development and implementation of this program, I was concurrently running several other projects for the organization, relating to their customer/student facing website, lead generation tactics, and building out marketing automation workflows.

 Looking back some four years later (as of this writing in 2020), I’ve identified a few key insights from working on the project.
 Asking questions like “what did I learn” or “what could we have done differently” reveal a few things worth sharing.